 Reduce Holiday Stress: Plan In Advance

-Clearly I’m all about planning ahead as it’s just the end of September and I’m already writing a post about holiday stress.
+Clearly I’m all about planning ahead as when this post was first published it was the end of September and I was already writing a post about holiday stress.

 But in all seriousness, start early.
 It’s the best way to ensure you’re prepared for everything you’ll have coming up this holiday season.